-This series of many convincing demonstrations is what needs to capture our attention.
+May I suggest to you that it is this series of many convincing demonstrations that needs to capture our attention.
 What were these infallible proofs, these convincing arguments that verify the phenomenal truth of the resurrection?
 Luke was seeking to prove the truthfulness of the resurrection.
 It is as if he is saying, "As I chart the spread of Christianity from the eastern outskirts of the Roman Empire all the way to the very heart of Rome itself, you need to know from the beginning that this religion is based upon historical facts, the greatest of which is the awesome truth of the resurrection of Jesus Christ."
 And we must never forget that Luke is assuming in part that we have already read his gospel, the closing chapter of which presents a series of demonstrations that presented Jesus as alive!

-If it was presumed by Luke that his readers know these "many convincing proofs" - then we are bound to explore several of them; that we might be thoroughly convinced ourselves and armed with such knowledge of Jesus' resurrection that we might proclaim it to others; knowing that our very faith and hope in God rises or falls with the truthfulness of this event.
+If it was presumed by Luke that his readers know these "many convincing proofs" - then we are bound to explore several of them; that we might be thoroughly convinced ourselves and armed with such knowledge of Jesus' resurrection that we might proclaim it to others;

+&lt;sup>1 Blomberg, Craig L. sited from the "Holman NT Commentary: Luke" p.412 knowing that our very faith and hope in God rises or falls with the truthfulness of this event.
 For in the words of the Apostle Paul to the Corinthians, "if Christ has not been raised, your faith is worthless [empty, vain; profitless; without substance and hope]; you are still in your sins" (1 Corinthians 15:17).